-In regional assessments of the sustainability of different harvesting regimes, the estimated weathering rate has a strong influence on the base cation balance.
-Klaminder et al. (2011) found that different approaches to estimating weathering rates yielded results that differed substantially, and that uncertainties in the methods had a great influence on the predicted sustainability of different harvesting practices.
-Futter et al. (2012) compiled weathering rates estimated at 82 sites, using different methods, and found both large between-site as well as within-site differences in the values.
-Differences in input data can be attributed to different time scales used when acquiring different input data, challenges determining accurate mineralogical compositions and the use of field data compared with laboratory data (Van der Salm, 2001; Futter et al., 2012).
-Thus, they recommend that at least three different approaches be applied per study site to evaluate the precision in weathering estimates.
-The approaches examined in the present paper include (1) 'historical weathering' based on geochemical investigation of the soil profile, (2) modelled present weathering rate and (3) present weathering rate based on cation balances at the ecosystem level.
-The choice of methods is primarily based on the fact that rates of weathering may vary over time (Klaminder et al., 2011; Stendahl et al., 2013).
-The average weathering under long-term environmental change, i.e. 'historical weathering', is thus different from the weathering potential under present-day environmental conditions, i.e. 'present-day weathering', which is why we need to be able to consider historical weathering when assessing current/present-day weathering rates.
-Moreover, present-day weathering rates estimated based on the steady-state concept, which lacks the dimension of time, may differ from dynamic estimates of weathering rates derived from measured base cation budgets.
+The choice of methods was primarily based on the fact that rates of weathering may (do) vary over time (Klaminder et al., 2011; Stendahl et al., 2013).
+The average weathering under long-term environmental change, i.e. historical weathering, is thus different from the weathering potential under present-day environmental conditions, i.e. "presentday weathering", which is why we need to be able to consider historical weathering when assessing present-day weathering rates.
+Moreover, present-day weathering rates estimated by models based on the steady-state concept, which lacks the dimension of time, may differ from dynamic estimates of weathering rates derived from measured base cation budgets.
 These three different concepts of estimating weathering cannot be covered by a single method (Klaminder et al., 2011; Futter et al., 2012).
-Weathering estimates based on these concepts have often differed largely from pedon to catchment scale, whereas truly harmonized comparisons of methods require that methods are tested uniformly at the same spatial scale.
+Indeed, weathering estimates based on these concepts have often differed grossly from pedon to catchment scale, whereas truly harmonised comparisons of methods require that methods are tested uniformly at the same spatial scale.
 This spatial scale can be the pedon, which also contains the major part of the mineral nutrient sources in the soil available for forest growth.
 To our knowledge, Kolka et al. (1996) is the only study to have previously used this approach.

-The first approach, the depletion method, makes use of soil profile based mass balances (Chadwick et al., 1990; Brimhall et al., 1991) to estimate total base cation losses in the soil above a reference soil depth.
-An element in a weathering-resistant mineral is used as a standard, most commonly zirconium (Zr, present in e.g. zircon) or titanium (Ti, present in e.g. rutile) (Sudom and St.Arnaud, 1971; Harden et al., 1987; Chadwick et al., 1990; Bain et al., 1994), due to their stability at low temperatures (Schützel et al., 1963).
+The first approach, the depletion method, makes use of soil-profile-based mass balances (Chadwick et al., 1990; Brimhall et al., 1991) to estimate total base cation losses in the soil above a reference soil depth.
+An element in a weathering-resistant mineral is used as a standard, most commonly zirconium (Zr, present in zircon) or titanium (Ti, present in rutile) (Sudom and St. Arnaud, 1971; Harden, 1987; Chadwick et al., 1990; Bain et al., 1994), due to their resistance to weathering at low temperatures (Schützel et al., 1963).
 To yield an annual average weathering rate (mmol_c m-2), calculated element losses are commonly divided by an estimated soil age.
 In Nordic glacial tills situated above the marine limit, soil age is conventionally considered to be the number of years lapsed since the site of interest was finally deglaciated at the end of the Weichselian.
-Since the rate of weathering may vary over time (Klaminder et al., 2011; Stendahl et al., 2013), the average 'historical weathering' rate may differ from the present-day weathering rate.
-The depletion method is most widely used in Sweden to estimate weathering rates, specifically at the regional scale (Olsson et al., 1993).
+Because the rate of weathering may vary over time (Klaminder et al., 2011; Stendahl et al., 2013), the average historical weathering rate may differ from the present-day weathering rate.